99x/architecture.99x.io/docs/architecture-evaluation/due-diligence-process.md

 title: Due Diligence Process
 ---

-This area will define the process we follow when it comes to performing a Technical Due Diligence (TDD).
+This area will define the process we follow when it comes to performing a Technical Due Diligence (DD).

 ## Team Composition